c3-time-domain/SeeChange/docs/data_storage.md

 Data is stored in three main places:
  - The database
  - The local filesystem
- - The data archive (e.g., NERSC)
+ - The data archive

 ### Database

 We use `postgres` as the database backend, which allows us to use the `q3c` extension for fast spatial queries, as well as types like JSONB for storing dictionaries.
 This needs to be set up as a service on the local machine, or as a separate container in a docker-compose environment.
 See the `docs/setup.md` file for more details.

-Database communications is done using SQLAlchemy, by opening and closing sessions that talk to the database, and by defining classes that map to database tables.
+Database models are defined using SQLAlchemy, and database migrations are tracked with Alembic.
+Database communication is done using a combination of SQLALchmey and direct SQL using `psycopg2`.

 The database communications is defined in `models/base.py`, where we define a `Base` class for all database mapped objects.
 Each class that inherits from it can have columns and relationships mapped to object attributes.

-The `base` module also defines session opening functions for database communications.
-See the documentation for SQLAlchemy for more details.
+Unless you're writing one-off code that you expect to run by itself (i.e. not as part of a pipline that is mass-processing data), do not hold database connections open for a long time.
+Sometimes you do want to have a connection open for several operations, either because they're linked, or because they're happening fast enough that the inefficiency of opening a new connection between the operations isn't worth it.
+However, if code that runs in a pipeline designed to run many times concurrently hold open database connections for extended periods of time, we run the risk of exhausting database connection resources.
+See "SQLAlchemy sessions" and "Psycopg2 connections" below.

+Database communcation should usually be done inside `with SmartSession(...) as session:` or `with Psycopg2Connection(...) as conn:` blocks, where these two functions are defined in `models/base.py`.
+See "SQLAlchemy sessions" and "Psycopg2 connections" below.

+Many of our basic database functions take either a SQLAlchemy `Session` object, or a psycopg2 `connection` object, as an optional argument.
+If you are inside a `with` block that holds a database connection, pass that connection to the function, and the function will use the same session or connection that you're already using.
+(Otherwise, the function will open a new connection.)
+For example, see `test.py::SeeChangeBase.insert()`.  (`SeeChangeBase` is a class that most (all?) of our database model objects inherit from, so `insert` (and others) are defined for all models.)
+Often, however, you will not want to open your own session, but just let these functions open sessions themselves.
+This is usually the case when you are doing any non-trivial computation between database calls, as the overhead of establishing a new database connection will become small compared to the computation you're doing.

-#### Sessions and smart sessions
+#### SQLAlchemy sessions

+If you want to communicate with the databse using SQLAlchemy constructions, this section describes how to get a connection.
+Often, this is the best way to communicate with the databse, as the models are set up to work with those.
+However, for some operations, it's either impossible to get SQLAlchemy to work the way you want (e.g. if you want to do something in multiple steps using temporary tables), or (if you already know SQL) it's very difficult to figure out the byzantine SA syntax to do what you already know how to do with byzantine SQL syntax.
+In that case, see "Psycopg2 connections" below.

-The `base` module also defines two types of session starting functions, `Session()` and `SmartSession()`.
+The `base` defines two SQLAlchemy session starting functions, `Session()` and `SmartSession()`.
 To open a regular session, use the `Session()` function, and make sure to close it when you are done.
 This is useful mainly for interactive use, and highly discouraged for using in the code base.
 The session is a `sqlalchemy.orm.session.Session` object.

 ```python
 from models.base import Session